Boobl1k/chat-grpc/front/README.md

 Start:
 ### `npm run start`
-it will automatically build the grpc files
+it will automatically build the grpc files (now only for windows)